 I responded that I was seeking more of a “how to” and this video seemed to be more a “why to.”

-As i writing my response of “can we upload from desktop,” and wondering why there was no tutorial available and also wondering how this company said in business for 10 years, I received another response telling me that I needed to be concerned about copyright.
+As I’m writing my response of “can we upload from desktop,” and wondering why there was no tutorial available and also wondering how this company stayed in business for 10 years, I received another response telling me that I needed to be concerned about copyright.
 That just because I found a picture on the internet doesn’t mean I could use it.
 It has copyright.

 I clicked the send button on my question.